nishisheth/item-catalog/README.md

 The first time you run this command it will take awhile, as the VM image needs to be downloaded.

-You can then log into the VM with the following command:
+After images is downloaded successfully, please log into the VM with the following command:

 ```bash
 vagrant ssh